 Why should you customise your CV?

-You may have already been advised to customise your CV for every role you apply for during the job application process and wondered, 'Is it really worth it?'.
-After all, it takes up time that could be spent applying for other jobs or doing something more fun!
+You may have already been advised to customise your CV for every role you apply for during the job application process and wondered, "Is it really worth it?"
+After all, it takes up time that could be spent applying for other jobs or doing something more fun.
 We'd say the answer is always yes.

 Don't forget that the recruiter or hiring manager is looking for someone to meet their needs – not someone out to meet their own needs.
-A tailored resume or CV will directly address the recruiter's requirements and prove that you're the best candidate to meet them.
+A tailored CV will directly address the recruiter's requirements and prove that you're the best candidate to meet them.

 Customising your cover letter and CV will also support your progress through applicant tracking systems.
 By including words directly relevant to the role at hand, you're more likely to secure a higher ranking and smooth your path through to the interview.

 It need not take forever to create a carefully targeted application.
 You don't need to start from scratch every time, so armed with the job advert and the conviction that you deserve the role, it only needs to be the work of a few minutes.

 Create a master CV